-Senior Lecturer, Coordinator Music & Technology
+Senior Lecturer, Course Coordinator (MA in Music and Technology)

 Hugh McCarthy supervises research programme students and lectures in Music & Technology at MTU CSM, having designed and coordinated the Music & Technology taught master’s programme.
 As part of the taught programmes in CSM Hugh has supervised hundreds of music technology projects of huge variety.
 Hugh holds a MSc in Music Technology from University of Limerick, and an MA in Cello Performance and BMus from MTU Cork School of Music.